 Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team of her department.
-Under her leadership MIT has become one of the top NCAA Division III programs in the nation, moving up to 10th in the final Learfield Director’s Cup standings in 2013 after finishing 11th the previous two years.
-During the 2011-12 academic year MIT achieved its highest ranking ever in the Cup standings, reaching fourth after the winter seasons, highlighted by the men’s basketball team reaching the Final Four and top-10 national finishes by men’s and women’s swimming and diving, field hockey and women’s cross country.
+Under her leadership MIT has become one of the top NCAA Division III programs in the nation, with the program finishing in the top-10 in the final Learfield Director’s Cup standings in each of the last four years, including a record-high 8th in 2014.

 Prior to her appointment as Director at MIT, Soriero served at Colorado College for nine years, four of which were as Director of Athletics.
 At Colorado College, Soriero saw two of her teams (Men’s Ice Hockey – NCAA Division I and Women’s Lacrosse – NCAA Division III) reach their respective Final Fours in the same year.
 Prior to her appointment as Director there she served as the Interim Director of Athletics concurrently with various other roles such as Head Women's Basketball Coach, Director of Events, Senior Woman Administrator and Senior Associate Athletic Director.
 Before Colorado College, Soriero held the Head Women’s Basketball Coach Position at the University of Pennsylvania for ten years.
 She also coached and served as the Associate Director of Athletics at Philadelphia University and began her collegiate coaching career at Haverford College, founding the Division III program there in 1980.
 In all she coached for 21 years before dedicating herself to full-time administrative work.